-Upon receipt by the clerk of superior court of a physician's or eligible psychologist's finding made by a commitment examiner or other qualified professional pursuant to G.S.
-122C-285(c) that a respondent is a substance abuser and dangerous to himself-self or others and that commitment is recommended, the clerk of superior court of the county where the facility is located, if the respondent is held in a 24-hour facility, or the clerk of superior court where the petition was initiated shall upon direction of a district court judge assign counsel, calendar the matter for hearing, and notify the respondent, his respondent's counsel, and the petitioner of the time and place of the hearing.
-The petitioner may file a written waiver of his-the right to notice under this subsection with the clerk of court.
+(a) Upon receipt by the clerk of superior court of a physician's or eligible psychologist's finding made by a commitment examiner or other qualified professional pursuant to G.S.
+122C-285(c) that a respondent is a substance abuser and dangerous to himself self or others and that commitment is recommended, the clerk of superior court of the county where the facility is located, if the respondent is held in a 24-hour facility, or the clerk of superior court where the petition was initiated shall upon direction of a district court judge assign counsel, calendar the matter for hearing, and notify the respondent, his-the respondent's counsel, and the petitioner of the time and place of the hearing.
+The petitioner or respondent, directly, or through counsel, may file a written waiver of his-the right to notice under this subsection with the clerk of court.